 How does honey do it?

-Anti-bacterial properties of honey are due to a complex interplay of its various components.
-Sugar had been used as well but it seems honey, particularly Manuka honey, can do a better job.
-Honey can keep away infection as well as reduce inflammation and facilitate the healing process.
+The anti-bacterial properties of honey are due to a complex interplay of its various components.
+Sugar had been used as well, but it seems honey, particularly Manuka honey, can do a better job.
+Honey can keep away infection and reduce inflammation and facilitate the healing process.

 I wouldn’t try using any ol’ honey from a store.
 Some of these can have relatively low antibacterial activity and can be contaminated by pathogenic organisms.

-We used raw Manuka honey and had very good results with it.
+We used raw Manuka honey and had outstanding results with it.

 Of course, I wouldn’t use anything without discussing it with our vet first.
-But she thought it was a good idea and considering the results it was.
+But she thought it was a good idea and considering its results.